 There are steps to be taken when doing Bible studying and journaling.
 The first step is to pray.
 The second step is to read and reflect.
 The third step is to conceptualize the passage.
 The fourth, fifth, and sixth steps involve sketching out the design, coloring it in, and adding finishing details.

 Firstly, any time one opens the Bible, one should start with a prayer.
 God reveals Himself in Scripture.
 If one wants to have a meaningful time in the Word, it needs to start with one asking Him to meet.
 One should pray for wisdom and discernment, then pray for conviction and a will to live out what will be learned from studying the bible.
 Additionally, one should also pray to God for insights that will be helpful for people around them as well.

 What’s nice about Bible journaling is that it’s more focused on savoring the Word than trying to read through a specific number of chapters.
 One should take their time to read and reflect.
 If something really speaks, it’s time to pause.
 One should think about how this passage is making an impression.

 Next would be to conceptualize the design.
 One could typographically show the verse in a way that conveys its major points.
 Instead of an illustration of the verse itself, one could also illustrate the commitment one wants to make because of the passage.
 Bible journaling isn’t solely about drawing images, one could respond with a prayer or some notes.

 After the pencil outline, one can go over it again in ink.
 Then, one can color in the illustration or design with pens, colored pencils, or watercolors.
-It’s also good to do some research on different mediums work together.
+It’s also good to do some research on how different mediums work together.
 One may discover that watercolors make some specific inks run.
 One could also consider painting the watercolor first then outline with a pen when the paint is dry.

 After coloring, one can still add more elements like borders, stickers, and washi tape.
-It’s good to let the Bible to become one’s canvas.
+It’s good to let the Bible become one’s canvas.
 It’s a good way to document one’s relationship with God’s living Word.